 - Jan 2007 - Mar 2010: Deputy Chief Constable, West Midlands Police (appointed December 2006).
 There his responsibilities included "Force Planning, public relations and information management strategy, Force Performance Management Strategy, and the professional standards / anti-corruption unit".

 - July 2008: ACPO lead for Mental Health & Disability issues.
-This role took place at a time when the Independent Police Complaints Commission was asked to investigate the issue of too many people with mental illness being held in police cells rather than hospitals, a widespread practice Gormley admited was 'unacceptable.
-In 2010, under the aegis of Stephen Otter, the Head of ACPO's Equality, Diversity and Human Rights Business Area, Gormley was appointed to look into issues around disability related harassment.
+This role took place at a time when the Independent Police Complaints Commission was asked to investigate the issue of too many people with mental illness being held in police cells rather than hospitals, a widespread practice Gormley admitted was 'unacceptable.
+In 2010, under the aegis of Stephen Otter, the Head of ACPO's Equality, Diversity and Human Rights Business Area, Gormley was appointed to look into issues around disability-related harassment.

 - 2005-2006: takes lead on modernising the Specialist Operations division, in particular taking command of the Metropolitan Police Special Branch.
 In this he oversees the merger of Special Branch and Anti-Terrorism Branch to form Counter Terrorism Command.
 The decision to merge was announced in September 2005, though it did not formally complete until October 2006.